 Late-night hosts Jimmy Fallon and Seth Meyers test positive for COVID-19

-As the omicron variant continues to spread across the country, both of NBC's late-night talk show hosts, Seth Meyers and Jimmy Fallon, have announced they've tested positive for COVID-19.
+As the omicron variant of the coronavirus continues to spread across the U.S., both of NBC's late-night talk show hosts, Seth Meyers and Jimmy Fallon, have announced they've tested positive for COVID-19.

 Meyers said the network had canceled the remainder of shows scheduled from Tuesday to Friday.